Raiyankhan640/PawCare-GenAI-Medical-Assistant-App/README.md

 PawCare is an AI-assisted Next.js platform that connects pet owners with verified veterinarians for virtual appointments, scheduling, and credit-based billing.

+## 🐾 Why PawCare?

+**The Problem**: Pet owners often struggle with accessing quality veterinary care—long wait times, limited clinic hours, expensive emergency visits, or living in areas with few specialists.
+When your furry friend is sick at midnight, you need answers fast.

+**The Solution**: PawCare bridges this gap by bringing veterinary expertise directly to your screen.

+### How PawCare Helps Pet Owners:
+- **Instant AI Guidance** — Get immediate symptom analysis and first-aid advice through our AI chatbot while waiting for professional consultation
+- **24/7 Access to Vets** — Book appointments with verified veterinarians from the comfort of your home, any time
+- **Specialist Matching** — Find the right vet for your pet's specific needs—dermatology, cardiology, exotic animals, and more
+- **Reduced Stress** — No more stressful car rides for routine checkups or follow-ups; consult via HD video calls
+- **Cost-Effective** — Save on emergency visit fees with preventive consultations and early symptom detection
+- **Medical Records** — Keep all consultation notes and prescriptions organized in one place

+### Why Pet Owners Trust PawCare:
+- ✅ All veterinarians are verified and credentialed before joining
+- ✅ Transparent credit-based pricing with no hidden fees
+- ✅ Secure video consultations with professional-grade quality
+- ✅ AI-powered symptom checker for quick preliminary assessments
+- ✅ Easy appointment scheduling with real-time availability

+---

 ## Features
 - Authenticated onboarding for patients, doctors, and admins (Clerk)
 - Dynamic doctor directory with specialty filters and animated profile pages